Robust Counterfactual Explanations on Graph Neural Networks: Related work

 Some studies~\cite{pope2019explainability, DBLP:conf/iclr/VelickovicCCRLB18} also adapt the existing explanation methods of image-oriented deep neural networks to produce instance level explanations for GNNs.
 Pope et al.~\citep{pope2019explainability} extend several gradient based methods~\cite{selvaraju2017grad, simonyan2014deep, zhang2018top} to explain predictions made by GNNs.
 The explanations are prone to gradient saturation \citep{glorot2010understanding} and may also be misleading \citep{NEURIPS2018_294a8ed2} due to the heavy reliance on noisy gradients.
 Velickovic et al.~\cite{DBLP:conf/iclr/VelickovicCCRLB18} extend the attention mechanism~\cite{denil2017programmable, duan2017one} to identify the nodes in an input graph that contribute the most to the prediction.
 This method has to retrain the GNN with the altered architecture and the inserted attention layers.
 Thus, the explanations may not be faithful to the original GNN.

-Instance level explanations are usually not counterfactual because, due to the non-convexity of GNNs, removing an explanation subgraph from the input graph does not necessarily change the prediction result.
-Moreover, those methods~\cite{NEURIPS2019_d80b7040, NEURIPS2020_e37b08dd, DBLP:conf/iclr/VelickovicCCRLB18, pope2019explainability} are usually not robust to noise because the explanation of every single input graph prediction is independently optimized.
+Instance level explanations from most of the methods are usually not counterfactual because, due to the non-convexity of GNNs, removing an explanation subgraph from the input graph does not necessarily change the prediction result.
+Moreover, those methods~\cite{NEURIPS2019_d80b7040, NEURIPS2020_e37b08dd, DBLP:conf/iclr/VelickovicCCRLB18, pope2019explainability, lucic2021cf} are usually not robust to noise because the explanation of every single input graph prediction is independently optimized.
 Thus, an explanation can easily overfit the noise inside input graphs and may change significantly upon slight modifications on input graphs.

-To tackle the weaknesses in the existing methods, in this paper, we directly optimize the counterfactual property of an explanation.
+To tackle the weaknesses in the existing methods, in this paper, we directly optimize the counterfactual property of an explanation along with the correlation between the explanation and the prediction.
 Our explanations are also much more robust to modifications on input graphs, because they are produced from the common decision logic on a large group of similar input graphs, which do not easily overfit the noise of an individual graph sample.

 Please note that our study is substantially different from adversarial attacks on GNNs.
-The adversarial attacking methods~\cite{zugner2019adversarial, zugner2018adversarial, xu2020adversarial, xu2019topology, jin2019latent} and the most recent CF-GNNExplainer~\cite{lucic2021cf} use adversarial examples as explanations and only focus on changing the predicted labels of GNNs, but totally ignore the explainability of the generated adversarial examples~\cite{freiesleben2020counterfactual}.
-Thus, the adversarial examples generated by adversarial attacks do not align well with the human intuition.
-On the contrary, our method directly optimizes the explainability of an explanation and requires that the subgraph induced by the explanation lies within the decision region at a large distance from the decision boundaries.
+The adversarial attacking methods~\cite{zugner2019adversarial, zugner2018adversarial, xu2020adversarial, xu2019topology, jin2019latent} use adversarial examples to change the predictions of GNNs but ignore the explainability of the generated adversarial examples~\cite{freiesleben2020counterfactual}.
+Thus, the adversarial examples generated by adversarial attacks may not explain the original prediction.

+Our method is substantially different from the above works because we focus on explaining the prediction by directly optimizing the counterfactual property of an explanation along with correlation of the explanation with the prediction.
 We also require that the explanation is generally valid for a large set of similar graph instances by extracting it from the common linear decision boundaries of a large decision region.